punchcafe/bazaar-bundles/README.md

 Once running, the app will be available on `http://localhost:8080`.

+## Docs
+When running, you can find the OpenAPI specification for this API under: http://localhost:8080/api/v1/swagger-ui.html.
+The pure OpenAPI spec can be found here: http://localhost:8080/api/v1/docs.

 ## Postman
 This app has a postman collection to help get familiar with the API.